adobe/sbmc/README.md

     If all goes well, this will launch a shell on the Docker instance and you should not have to worry about configuring the Linux or Python environment.
+	Notice that nvidia supports `docker >= 19.03`, so if your version is outdated, gpu support will be disabled.

 4. (optional) From within the running Docker instance, run the package's tests: